Keyboard shortcuts

 pixelflow hello.pf -o - > out.y4m

 Video bytes go to stdout.
-Progress, indexing messages, diagnostics, and timing output stay on stderr.
+Progress, diagnostics, and timing output stay on stderr.

 Next steps